-A) Section 3 of the PITA and definition of Petroleum Operations strategic plan, which is expected to be presented in the first half of the year."
+A) Section 3 of PITA and definition of Petroleum Operations

-The charging section to determine or ascertain whether the income would be taxed under the PITA is Section 3.
-Section 3 stipulates, "Subject to and in accordance with this Act, a tax to be known as petroleum income tax shall be charged for each year of assessment on the income of every chargeable person, being income derived by such chargeable person
+The charging section to determine or ascertain whether the income would be taxed under PITA7 is Section 3.
+Section 3 stipulates, "Subject to and in accordance with this Act, a tax to be known as petroleum income tax shall be charged for each year of assessment on the income of every chargeable person, being income derived by such chargeable person from petroleum operations."

-The charging section to determine or ascertain whether the income would be taxed under the PITA is Section 3.
+The charging section to determine or ascertain whether the income would be taxed under PITA7 is Section 3.
 Section 3 stipulates, "Subject to and in accordance with this Act, a tax to be known as petroleum income tax shall be charged for each year of assessment on the income of every chargeable person, being income derived by such chargeable person from petroleum operations."